btfcal/thefuture.build/content/about.md

 ---
-title: "About"
+title: 'About'
-htmlTitle: "BTF/<em>About</em>"
+htmlTitle: '<em>About</em>'
-description: "We are UC Berkeley’s student-run entrepreneurship hub."
+description: 'We are UC Berkeley’s student-run entrepreneurship hub.'
 ---

 # Mission